There’s a global market for the dairy calves you already produce.

 Set up your property

-NAIT number, farm name, contact details.
+NAIT number (in New Zealand) or NLIS number (in Australia), farm name, contact details.
 Add as many properties as you run.

 Enrol your mob

-One upload from any reader (EID + weight) enrols the whole mob.
+One upload from any EID reader enrols the whole mob.
 Stay on the monthly cadence and they stay inside the verified claim through to processing.

 Independent science.
 Public records.
 Animal by animal.